Discovering dynamic laws from observations: the case of self-propelled, interacting colloids: Discussion and future work

-Our work shows the potential that applying deep learning methods with inductive biases (\textit{a priori} assumptions) has when studying the collective dynamics of suspensions of active colloidal particles.
-The most important \textit{a priori} assumptions we considered were that all particles followed the same local rules (edge and node functions) and that many-body interactions could be neglected.
-With these assumptions, ActiveNet was not only able to predict the system's dynamics, but could be directly used to uncover forces acting on active particles.
-We validated our approach by means of numerical simulations \CV{in the under and overdamped regime}, where we had complete control over the active and conservative forces.
-We were able to extract the correct expressions for the forces in cases with different levels of activity and different two-body interaction potentials, \CV{including forces that depend on velocities -- such as the drag force --, which opens the possibility of using ActiveNet to learn more complex hydrodynamic forces.} In the case of experiments with electrophoretic Janus particles, ActiveNet found an active force proportional to $E^2$, in agreement with previous studies \cite{nishiguchi2018flagellar}.
+\MBGd{Hydrodynamic forces are typically many-body, long-ranged, and they may depend on the position, orientation and velocity of several particles.
+Generalizing ActiveNet for such situations will be an interesting challenge for the future.
+Although ActiveNet is currently restricted to two-body interactions, it can in principle learn effective two-body hydrodynamic interactions between particles, possibly depending also on the velocities of the particles.
+For dilute systems, these two-body interactions may give a reasonable good approximation to the actual hydrodynamic interactions \cite{durlofsky_dynamic_1987}.
+When many-body hydrodynamics needs to be taken into account, a tentative approach would be to include a $M\times M$ \textit{hyperedge} function \cite{feng_hypergraph_2019} that takes as input the particles' velocities and outputs (upon learning) the M-body forces.
+This \textit{hyperedge} function could be the analogue to the \textit{resistance matrix} \cite{durlofsky_dynamic_1987} of Stokesian dynamics \cite{brady_stokesian_1988}.} In this case, we believe that symbolic regression will be necessary to understand the analytic expression for the inter-particle interactions \cite{Ouyang2019,Ouyang2018}.

+In the case of experiments with electrophoretic Janus particles, ActiveNet found an active force proportional to $E^2$, in agreement with previous studies \cite{nishiguchi2018flagellar}.
 Furthermore, ActiveNet was sensitive enough to detect subtle differences showing a dependency on area fraction.
 Finally, ActiveNet revealed that particles in these experiments were interacting via a pure repulsion, decaying as an exponential with a length scale ($\kappa^{-1}$) that did not depend neither on area fraction nor electric field, and a prefactor that scaled as $E^2$.
 This force is consistent with a screened electrostatic interaction between the colloids.
 Contrary to the case of numerical simulations, the two-body force learned from experimental data started deviating from the described behavior when interrupted MIPS phases developed, suggesting that many-body interactions might start playing an important role in such cases.